-The New Era of Wyoming Medical Center
+Wyoming Medical Center

 In 1986, a major corporate restructuring resulted in the creation of Wyoming Medical Center, a private, not-for-profit charitable corporation that leases the county-owned facilities.
 A board of trustees composed of Natrona County citizens oversees the county’s facilities.
 Free of many of the restrictions that often stem from county operation, practicing physicians were then able to assume board positions, and WMC could undertake partnerships to further its mission.

 The December 1989 opening of the $5 million Central Services Building ushered in a decade of major construction projects, including the Cancer Treatment Center, Casper Surgical Center, and the south link connecting the parking structure and the main hospital.
 In 1997, crews razed the outdated east wing, making way for a contemporary annex at a cost of $45 million.
 Completed in 2001, this branch of the hospital houses a Trauma Center, Intensive Care Unit and surgical suites.

 In 2014, Wyoming Medical Center opened the McMurry West Tower with a new front door and true hospital lobby.
 The project added new public space for patients and visitors including an Interfaith Chapel, gift shop, eatery, coffee shop and public waiting areas.
 It also added state-of-the-art patient rooms including the Jerry Behrens M.D..Orthopedic, Spine and General Surgery Center and the Ruth R. Ellbogen Family, Mother and Baby Center.